 - the individual has already unsuccessfully made a request for the information at least once before and there are no reasonable grounds for making the request again

 - they've already been provided with access to the health information and are making an unreasonable, repeated request for access to the same information in the same way.

 In addition, the law requires that the holder of health information must not grant access when:

-- you believe on reasonable grounds that giving access would pose a serious threat to the individual's life or health or the life or health of any other person and
+- You believe on reasonable grounds that giving access would pose a serious threat to the individual's life or health or the life or health of any other person.

 Can those denied access on the grounds that it would pose a serious threat to their life or health get a second opinion?

 Yes, they can nominate another health service provider to review the decision.
 In most cases, organisations accept these nominations.
 If you don’t accept a nomination, the individual may choose another one.
 After viewing the information and discussing it with you, the nominated person will decide whether the information should be made available.